berkeleyljj/Massive-Serve-Jinjian/API_DOCUMENTATION.md

 ## 🚀 Overview

-**Compact-DS** is a high-performance document search and retrieval system that combines approximate nearest neighbor (ANN) search with exact reranking capabilities.
-This demo showcases advanced search techniques including diverse result selection and configurable search parameters.
+**Compact-DS** is a high-performance document search and retrieval system that combines approximate nearest neighbor (ANN) search with Exact and Diverse Search capabilities.
+This demo showcases flexible search techniques: configurable search parameters, different search options, history caching, and context expansion.

 ### Key Features
 - **Fast ANN Search**: Efficient approximate search using IVF-PQ indexing
-- **Exact Reranking**: Optional exact similarity computation for higher accuracy
+- **Exact Reranking**: Optional exact similarity computation for higher accuracy.
+Note: we integrated retrieval results caching, so similar queries will have lower delay only on the second Exact Search and afterwards.
-- **Diverse Results**: Configurable diversity to avoid similar passages
+- **Diverse Results**: Configurable diversity to avoid similar passages.
 - **Batched Queries**: Support for processing multiple queries simultaneously
 - **Real-time Performance**: Optimized for low-latency search operations